-Welcome to our comprehensive SAT Specific FAQ’s page (SAT Specific Frequently Asked Questions).
-Here you will find answers to many questions specific to our SAT course.
+Welcome to our comprehensive New SAT Specific FAQ’s page (New SAT Specific Frequently Asked Questions).
+Here you will find answers to many questions specific to our New SAT course.
 We also have a General FAQ’s page (General Frequently Asked Questions) that provides a comprehensive list of answers to questions on a wide range of topics.

 What should I bring to my class?

-Students should bring pencils, scratch paper, and a SAT approved calculator to class.
+Students should bring pencils, scratch paper, and a New SAT approved calculator to class.
 Click here

 to view calculators approved by the College Board.
 All other materials will be provided to students on their first day of class.